 Civil unions for same-sex couples have been possible since August 2001 and same-sex marriage was legalized in Germany on October 1, 2017.

-Marriage in Germany has become more popular in the past ten years, as 416.340 marriages were recorded in 2019.
-That is 10% more than in 2009.
+Marriage in Germany has become more popular in the past ten years, although in 2020 numbers decreased to only 373.319 marriages.
+That is 17% less than in 2018.

 Marriage (Eheschließung) in Germany is considered a legal contract, which enables certain rights to spouses.
 Therefore, you can only get legally married in Germany through a marriage registrar (Standesbeamter für Eheschließung).
 For that to happen, you need to follow four steps.

 The church wedding you might dream of is not a legal wedding, but rather a ceremony.
 You can only get married in the church if you are part of it and pay church taxes.

 The standard location to get married in Germany is at a civil registry (Standesamt).
 However, that is not all that romantic, and a lot of couples opt for unique locations.
 Most civil registry offices offer their services in special locations, such as castles, for an extra fee.
 You can choose, which city you will get married in.

 Yes, foreigners can get married in Germany without the need for a residence permit.
 Most cities will allow your wedding, as long as you have lived in the city, where you want to get married for at least 21 days.
 There are exceptions, such as in Munich or Frankfurt, where you can also get married by quickly flying in and out.
 For further information, you will need to consult the civil registry office (Standesamt) directly.

 Like with many things in Germany, there are precise processes to follow to get things done.
 Here are the four steps you will need to do to get married in Germany: